Abducted Gods in Babylonian Myth: Secrets of the Underworld

 Ninhursag-Bau-seated-son-Ninurta-standing

-The Capture of Sin: A Cosmic Crisis
+The Capture of the Moon God Sin: Cosmic Crisis

 The moon god Sin was also abducted when seven malevolent spirits surrounded him in fury, plunging the world into darkness.
 Enlil, alarmed by Sin’s eclipse, ordered his minister Nusku: